 What the two titans of modern-day technology couldn’t agree on was the superintelligence powered by machine learning.
 They argued about robots that may potentially outperform human intellect and then find us, people, redundant.
 However, even if such threat arises, it won’t happen in the near future.
 The human-like robots of today are actually very sweet.

 AI is not only about robots.
 This technology is already used across industries from virtual assistants and self-driving cars to banking and yes, advertising.
-Since we are all here for the latter, let’s take a closer look at what AI advertising is, how the largest ad platforms use it and what’s in it for eCommerce store owners and digital marketers.
+Since we are all here for the latter, let’s take a closer look at what AI advertising is, what artificial intelligence ads are, how the largest ad platforms use them and what’s in it for eCommerce store owners and digital marketers.

 How do advertising algorithms work?